smoens/smoens.github.com/src/posts/2021-04-10-the-benefits-of-creating-a-personal-website/2021-04-10-the-benefits-of-creating-a-personal-website.md

 title: "The Benefits of Creating a Personal Website"
 date: "2021-04-10"
 ---
 This is the start of my journey in consolidating knowledge through means of a personal website and documenting my professional journey along the way.
-This isn't my first attempt, and probably not my last, but I'm happy and excited about this new endeavour.
+This isn't my first attempt, and probably not my last, but I am happy and excited about this new endeavour.

 Below I will outline the reasons I started this website.
 In addition I will provide some examples of great personal websites that have inspired me.

 ## Reasons and benefits of building a personal website

 ### Track your capstone projects
-Although a website isn't a project or task management tool, I do consider it useful to give an overview of the projects you're most proud of.
-That's why I like the website structure of Leon Overweel.
+Although a website is not a project or task management tool, I do consider it useful to give an overview of the projects you are most proud of.
+That is why I like the website structure of Leon Overweel.

 Below you can see part of his overview of past projects with nice coloured labels what the project is about.
 It also provides a timeline of the work he has done.
 ![Image of Leon Overweel's past projects](./leon-overweel-past-projects.png "Leon Overweel - Past projects")